 4 imported coronavirus cases reported in Shanghai

-The first patient is a Chinese traveling in the United States who arrived at the Shanghai Pudong International Airport on January 11.
+The first patient is a Chinese studying in Canada who arrived at the Shanghai Pudong International Airport on January 10.

-The second patient is a Chinese working in Uzbekistan who arrived at the Shanghai airport on January 15.
+The second patient is a Chinese traveling in the United Arab Emirates who arrived at the Shanghai airport on January 18.

-The third patient is a Chinese living in Austria who arrived at the Shanghai airport on January 16.
+The third patient, a Chinese living in Italy, and the fourth patient, a Chinese working in Italy, took the same flight and arrived at the Shanghai airport on January 18.

-The fourth patient is a German who arrived at the Shanghai airport on January 17.

 No new locally transmitted or suspected cases were reported in the past 24 hours, according to the commission.